galori/galori.github.com/source/_posts/2012-06-04-ejs-javascript-templates-with-backbone-js-and-rails-3-2-3.markdown

 if you don't want to do this, just use <%=variableName%> instead of {{variableName}}

-4. The EJS gem makes all templates available as clientside functions in window.JST.
+  <li>The EJS gem makes all templates available as clientside functions in window.JST.
 Add this at the top of your backbone view:

 ``` javascript
   app.views.CallerIndexView = Backbone.View.extend({